High Resolution and High-Speed Live Optical Flow Velocimetry: Accuracy benchmarks on synthetic flows

-Guided by these observations, we compute the time-averaged spectra from the mid-height kinetic energy profiles in Fig.~\ref{fig:profiles_energy}.
-For display, we account for the DNS mapping $1516\,\eta=1024$~px to present resolution across scales.
-Figure~\ref{fig:spectra} shows that OFV follows the DNS closely at large scales and through the mid-range; divergence begins near $k\eta\approx 0.5$, with a cutoff near $k\eta\approx 1$.
-Although OFV does not reach the DNS resolution at the smallest scales, it clearly outperforms CC-PIV, which fails to track the DNS spectrum.
+Guided by these observations and to go further into the analysis of the data, the spatial spectra of the instantaneous kinetic energy has been computed along the mid--height profile shown in Fig.~\ref{fig:profiles_energy}.
+It has then been time--averaged over the 199 time steps.
+For display, we account for the DNS mapping $1516\,\eta=1024$~px, where $\eta$ is the Kolmogorov microscale, to present spectra across scales.
+Fig.~\ref{fig:spectra} shows that OFV follows the DNS closely at large scales and through the mid-range; divergence begins near $k\eta\approx 0.5$, with a cutoff near $k\eta\approx 1$.
+If OFV does not reach the DNS resolution at the smallest scales, it clearly outperforms CC-PIV, which fails to track the DNS spectrum.

-Finally, to \emph{visually} assess small–scale structure and the ability to recover intense local gradients (as suggested by the spectra), we compute a gradient–based structure map of the velocity magnitude $U(x,y)=\sqrt{u^2+v^2}$ following a standard edge-detection computer–vision approach \cite{Saif2016GradientBI}.
+Finally, to \emph{visually} assess the ability to recover intense local gradients and small-–scale structures (as suggested by the spectra), we compute a gradient–-based structure map of the displacement magnitude $U(x,y)=\sqrt{u^2+v^2}$ following a standard edge-detection computer–vision approach \cite{Saif2016GradientBI}.
 The idea is simple: regions where $|\nabla U|$ is large mark sharp spatial variations (filaments, shear layers, vortex edges), i.e. precisely the features that challenge dense velocimetry methods.
-Using the discrete counterpart of Eq.~\ref{eq:gradient},
+Using the discrete counterpart of Eq.~\ref{eq:gradient}:

-we form the gradient–magnitude map $|\nabla U|$ at a given snapshot and compare DNS, OFV, and CC–PIV.
-For these figures, we also inspect a $200\times200$~px$^2$ region of interest (ROI) that concentrates fine structures and strong gradients.
+we form the gradient–-magnitude map $|\nabla U|$ for a given snapshot and compare the results obtained with DNS, OFV and CC–PIV.

-These maps corroborate the spectral analysis: OFV reproduces the DNS organization at large and intermediate scales and retains much of the fine–scale network of gradients, while the very thinnest features (those contributing near $k\eta\!\approx\!1$) are naturally most affected.
-In contrast, CC–PIV’s gradient maps reveal clear spatial under–resolution as result of the IW.
+The maps shown in Figs.~\ref{fig:Gradient_dns} to \ref{fig:Gradient_cc} corroborate the spectral analysis: OFV reproduces the DNS organization at large and intermediate scales properly and retains much of the fine–-scale network of gradients, while the very thinnest features (those contributing near $k\eta\!\approx\!1$) are naturally most affected.
+In contrast, CC–PIV’s gradient maps reveal clear spatial under-–resolution as result of the IW.
+For these figures, we also show a $200\times200$~px region of interest (ROI) to better visualize the fine structures and strong gradients, as it can be observed for the DNS in Fig.~\ref{fig:Gradient_dns}.
+It reveals clearly the ability of OFV to capture relatively small structures, while, one the contrary, CC-PIV misses every small structures.